cheykoff/angular-the-complete-guide/README.md

 The files in the course were updated to Angular CLI version 11.
 The files in this repository were updated to Angular CLI version 14.

 Feel free to use this updated version.
-But be aware: I don't what I'm doing. :)
+But be aware: I don't know what I'm doing. :)

 ## Development server